rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 Instead, I decided to attempt to present the new version in the style of a code walk through.
 In other words, another way to showcase RLMeta that is also a bit more practical.
-Compared to the poster version, this versions could also be more easily improved because the rendering of the blog post is automatic compared to the rendering of the poster which is a lot of manual work every time the source code changes.
-I also wanted to experiment with the walk through format because I thought it might be something that is worth putting into the README of a project.
+Compared to the poster version, this version could also be more easily improved because rendering the blog post is automatic whereas creating the layout of a poster requires manual work every time the source code changes.
+I also wanted to experiment with the walk through format because I thought it could be something worth putting into the README of a project.

 The rest of this blog post consists of the walk through of the new version of RLMeta and a section on the most important changes from the poster version and motivations for them.

-## Getting the source code
+## Getting RLMeta

-In order to follow along on this walk through, you need this version of RLMeta which can be download here: [rlmeta-poster-2.zip](rlmeta-poster-2.zip).
+In order to follow along on this walk through, you need to download this version of RLMeta from here: [rlmeta-poster-2.zip](rlmeta-poster-2.zip).

-## Structure
+## File structure

-The zip file consists of the source code, a make script, and the RLMeta compiler itself (`rlmeta.py`):
+The zip file consists of the source code, a make script, and the RLMeta
+compiler:

 $:shell:rlmeta-poster-2:tree --dirsfirst

-Looking at the source code, this is it:
+The size of the source code is quite small:

 $:shell:rlmeta-poster-2:wc -l src/*

-The RLMeta compiler can be created from the source code.
+The RLMeta compiler can be created from this source code only.
+We will see how later in this walk through, and also learn what the make script does.

 ## Exploring RLMeta

 Before we dive into how the RLMeta compiler is created, let's explore what it can do.
-The RLMeta compiler takes various inputs and outputs Python code.

-The most fundamental way it does that is with the `--compile` option that specifies a grammar file:
+The main function of the RLMeta compiler is to transform grammars to Python code.
+It does that is with the `--compile` option which specifies a grammar file to transform:

 $:shell:rlmeta-poster-2:python rlmeta.py --compile <(echo 'Foo { foo = .  }'):python

-This is the same as piping a grammar into the compiler with no arguments:
+The same function can be achieved by piping a grammar into RLMeta's stdin:

 $:shell:rlmeta-poster-2:echo 'Foo { foo = . }' | python rlmeta.py:python

+A grammar is read from stdin and compiled if no arguments are given or if `--compile` is given the `-` argument.

-The generated Python code depends on a support library.
+The generated Python code for a grammar depends on a support library.
 The `--support` option can be used to generate that library:

 $:shell:rlmeta-poster-2:python rlmeta.py --support | grep '^\(class\|def\)':python

-Next, the compiler has a `--embed` options which takes a name and a file.
-It will generated a Python variable assignment where the first argument is the name of the variable and the contents of the file is the string value of the
+Next, the compiler has a `--embed` options which takes a name and a filename.
+The compiler will generate a Python variable assignment where the name is the name of the variable and the value is the contents of the file:
-variable:

 $:shell:rlmeta-poster-2:python rlmeta.py --embed FOO <(echo hello):python

-And finally, it has an option to do verbatim copy of a file:
+And finally, the compiler has an option to do verbatim copy of files:

 $:shell:rlmeta-poster-2:python rlmeta.py --copy <(echo 'print("hello")'):python

+## Making a small program with RLMeta

 ## Do a meta-compilation